cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 # Build data syncs in Cinchy

-Data syncs in Cinchy allow you to synchronize data between different systems.
-This guide will walk you through the process of setting up your data syncs.
+Data syncs in Cinchy synchronizes information between different systems.
+This guide walks you through the process of setting up your data syncs.

 ## Basic workflow

-The basic workflow of a data sync in Cinchy is the following:
+The basic workflow of a data sync in Cinchy is:

 1. [Install Necessary Components](link-to-installation-doc).
 1. [Choose Data Sync Type and Design Pattern](link-to-sync-type-pattern).